-- 5. For a beneficiary 18 years of age or older, all of the following: - a.
+- 5. For a member 18 years of age or older, all of the following: - a.
 Is prescribed the Stimulants and Related Agent for an indication that is included in the FDA-approved package labeling OR a medically accepted indication, - b.
 For the treatment of attention deficit hyperactivity disorder (ADHD), has a diagnosis of ADHD as documented by a history consistent with the current Diagnostic and Statistical Manual of Mental Disorders (DSM) criteria, - c.
 For the treatment of moderate to severe binge eating disorder, all of the following: - i.
 Has a diagnosis documented by a history that is consistent with the current DSM criteria. - ii.
 In the absence of a diagnosis of ADHD or attention deficit disorder (ADD), has a documented history of therapeutic failure, contraindication, or intolerance to selective serotonin reuptake inhibitors or topiramate, - iii.
 Has documentation of a referral for cognitive behavioral therapy or other psychotherapy, - d.
-For the treatment of narcolepsy, has the diagnosis confirmed according to the most recent consensus treatment guidelines (e.g., American Academy of Sleep Medicine International Classification of Sleep Disorders), - e.
-For a Stimulant Agent, all of the following:
+For the treatment of narcolepsy, has the diagnosis confirmed according to the most recent consensus treatment guidelines (e.g., American Academy of Sleep Medicine International Classification of Sleep Disorders),

-- i.
+- e.
+For a Stimulant Agent, both of the following: - i.
 Was assessed for potential risk of misuse, abuse, or addiction based on family and social history obtained by the prescribing provider, - ii.
-Has documentation that the beneficiary has been educated on the potential adverse effects of stimulants, including the risk for misuse, abuse, and addiction, - iii.
-Has documentation that the prescriber or prescriber's delegate conducted a search of the Pennsylvania Prescription Drug Monitoring Program for the beneficiary's controlled substance prescription history, - f.
-For a Stimulant Agent for a beneficiary with a history of comorbid substance dependency, abuse, or diversion, has results of a recent urine drug screen testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, and tramadol) that is consistent with prescribed controlled substances;
+Has documentation that the member has been educated on the potential adverse effects of stimulants, including the risk for misuse, abuse, and addiction, - f.
+For a Stimulant Agent for a member with a history of comorbid substance dependency, abuse, or diversion, has results of a recent urine drug screen testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, and tramadol) that is consistent with prescribed controlled substances;